romainrbr/flipchair/GITHUB_CHANGELOG.md

 #### Features
 * [Lawnchair] Updated screenshots compressions and fastlane screenshot
 * [Lawnchair] Features from Lawnchair 15-dev
+* [Launcher3] Widget preview crash for no reason at all on compatible Android version

 #### Fixes
 * [Lawnchair] Conflict from Lawnchair 15-dev